 Recognising a problem and intervening early is extremely important in tackling an addiction.
 This also helps to reduce detrimental costs to society, and improve public health.
-Too often, individuals with an addiction believe that only severe cases require treatment, therefore many do not seek treatment when they should.
+Too often, individuals with an addiction believe that only severe cases require treatment and therefore, many do not seek treatment when they should.
 In such cases, the addiction can rapidly cause significant social, economic, health, and/or legal consequences.

 There are three key components of addiction:

-Alcohol and other drugs of abuse are chemical surrogates of natural reinforcers but more powerful and persistent than that of natural reinforcers.
+Alcohol and other drugs are chemical surrogates of natural reinforcers, but more powerful and persistent than natural reinforcers.
 Continuous exposure can initiate increased drug seeking behaviour and set the stage for addiction.

 Drugs cause changes in the receptors to which they bind, making them less sensitive.
 This creates tolerance – the need to take sequentially larger amounts of a substance to produce the same effect/reward.
 If an individual progressively falls short of their reward/pay off, they will begin to abuse a substance more and more.